HomeHealth HubMens Health

 How is prostate cancer treated?

-If you have been diagnosed with prostate or any other form of cancer, you are not alone; your GP can offer support and your hospital will have specialist nurses to talk to.
+If you have been diagnosed with prostate cancer or any other form of cancer, you are not alone; your GP can offer support and your hospital will have specialist nurses to talk to.

 Charities like Prostate Cancer UK and Macmillan will support you and your family through your treatment.